mable-template/cdn/packages/readme.md

-# Mable CDN: CSS
+# Mable CDN: Packages

-This file is absolutely necessary to use Mable.
-Add it anywhere in the `<head>` section of all HTML documents.
+These add additional functionality to Mable.
+To install, add the provided line of code in the `<head>` section of any HTML documents you want to include the package below the main Mable CSS file.

 Example: